· · · ·

 Many years ago, when I was first married, my mother-in-law served Frog Eye Pasta Salad at one of our family gatherings.
 I had never seen or tasted it before and thought it was quite wonderful.
 Of course, the name really catches your eye and imagination (especially those of little kids).
 Also known as Acini di Pepe Salad, it’s made from said pasta that is tiny and when boiled, resembles little balls of pasta – aka frog eyes.

-Serving Frog Eye Salad in Pretty Serving Dishes
+Serving Frog Eye Salad in Trifle Dishes

-Recently, our pastor’s wife shared this recipe at a church potluck, and I was reminded again of how much I enjoyed this salad.
+Our pastor’s wife shared this recipe at a church potluck, and I was reminded again of how much I enjoyed this salad.
 Acini di pepe pasta can be difficult to find in stores, but I managed to locate some at Walmart, and I have vowed to always keep some of it in my pantry from now on.
 I have also seen recipes for its use in soups, so there are multiple ways to use this pasta.

 This pasta salad is a lot like my recipe for Ambrosia – Five Cup Salad, but has it’s own custard pudding, which I think really sets it apart from other salads.
 It’s quite delicious and makes a large amount, perfect for upcoming holiday gatherings.
 Do try some.
-I think you will love it.
+I think you may love it.

 Ingredients for Frog Eye Pasta Salad

-(See the full recipe at the bottom of this post.)
+(As a Walmart Affiliate, I earn from qualified purchases at the links below.
+See the full recipe at the bottom of this post.)

 Instructions for Making This Recipe